Just Bake

 3 weeks

-![FireShot Capture 014 - Alphanso Mango Cake - Just Bake - [www.justbake.in].png](https://static.wixstatic.com/media/37ee73_21f5c942311246819379dbbf420491cf~mv2.png/v1/fill/w_237,h_379,al_c,q_85,usm_0.66_1.00_0.01,enc_avif,quality_auto/FireShot%20Capture%20014%20-%20Alphanso%20Mango%20Cake%20-%20Just%20Bake%20-%20%5Bwww_justbake_in%5D.png)
+![FireShot Capture 014 - Alphanso Mango Cake - Just Bake - [www.justbake.in].png](https://static.wixstatic.com/media/37ee73_21f5c942311246819379dbbf420491cf~mv2.png/v1/fill/w_329,h_519,al_c,q_85,usm_0.66_1.00_0.01,enc_avif,quality_auto/FireShot%20Capture%20014%20-%20Alphanso%20Mango%20Cake%20-%20Just%20Bake%20-%20%5Bwww_justbake_in%5D.png)

 original website

-Usability Testing
+Usability Testing & Market Research

-So how did I determine this?
+So how did I approach this?
 I conducted usability testing on the bakery’s existing website, by giving users the specific task of running through the website from the point of view of someone who would like to purchase a cake for a teenage boy’s birthday, till they got to the final check out page.
 The specificity of this prompt allowed me to visualize how easy it was for the user to find a specific cake for a specific occasion, not just any cake on the website.
 The users’ feedback unanimously reflected my assumptions of the page being too cluttered.

 In order to determine what was successful at other bakeries, I conducted an in depth competitive and comparative analysis.
 I listed features in highly rated cake shops and bakeries that were not apparent in the Just Bake Website.
 I did the same with other dessert shops that could be indirect competitors, to see if there was something bakeries as a whole were missing.